jolynnn8D/matomo-plugins/ReactFormAnalytics/docs/index.md

 ### 3.2 ReactFormAnalytics API

+#### 3.2.1 getFormsDetected
 **Input:** Two types of incoming events sent from the tracker - form focus in events and events detecting form elements.
-**Output:**  An organized list of form fields with the below metrics.
+**Output:**  An organized list of forms and form fields with the below metrics.

+Forms:
+1. **Average Time**: Average time spent on form across users
+2. **Views**: Users who rendered the form
+3. **Users**: Number of users who interacted with the form.

+Fields:
-1. Users: The number of users that clicked on the field.
+1. **Users**: The number of users that clicked on the field.
 Any action done by a visitor (as defined by Matomo) in a single visit session is considered to be one user.
-2. Average Time: The average time that users spend on the field.
+2. **Average Time**: The average time that users spend on the field.
 This is calculated by the total time spent on the field by a user. (i.e if a user clicks on a field 3 times for 3 seconds each, he/she is considered to have spent a total of 9s
  on the field and 9s would be the value used in the calculation of average time).
-3. Average Clicks: The average number of times users click on the field (to revisit the field etc.).
+3. **Average Clicks**: The average number of times users click on the field (to revisit the field etc.).

 #### Processing Events
 The events are retrieved by calling the API method from the Live plugin, using `Request::processRequest('Live.getLastVisitsDetails')`;